iamkirankumaryadav/Library/Data Science/Missing Data.md

 ✅ Learn
 ✅ Fill

+🚨 Never apply on test set to avoid data leakage.
 ```
 - **fit_transform():** Learn and apply the values in one step (Apply only on the training set)
 - Never apply **fit_transform()** on test set to avoid data leakage.